nickytd/k8s-light-logs/fluent-bit/README.md

 ## Setup

-By default the fluent-operator deploys a pipeline with predefined set of input, filter and output plugins.
-However the current version of the operator does not support out of the box the configuration mode (yaml) required by the fluent-bit to specify the `opentelemetry-envelope` [config](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/yaml/configuration-file).
+By default the fluent-operator deploys a pipeline with a predefined set of input, filter and output plugins.
+However the current version of the operator does not support, out of the box, the fluent-bit yaml configuration mode.
+The yaml configuration mode is required by the `opentelemetry-envelope` [config](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/yaml/configuration-file).

 > This functionality is only exposed in YAML configuration and not in classic configuration mode due to the restriction of nested levels of configuration.

-Thus this setup switches the configuration in `yaml` format and applies the required fluent-bit plugins.
+Thus this setup switches the configuration in `yaml` format by patching the `ClusterFluentBitConfig` resource and applies the required fluent-bit plugins.

 ### Pipelines

+This setup provides two fluent-bit pipelines.

 #### Container logs pipeline